 Think about a typical retail sales funnel.
 The customer first hears about your brand, company, or product via marketing, referrals, or organic searching.
 The customer might visit your website to see product details or learn more about your company’s mission and policies.
 They also often visit third-party websites or information sources to solicit reviews and make comparisons.
 Commonly, the opinions and experiences of friends and family can heavily influence customer decisions.
 Now the customer can make a choice whether to buy your product—if they do, you have continued opportunities to build brand loyalty; if they don’t, they might knowingly (or unknowingly) re-enter your funnel in a different way at a later date.

 Prospects (aka potential patients) find you via a friend, family member, doctor referral, social media share or online search engine.
 This introduction can be driven by a need “my back hurts and I need PT” or by a want “my back hurts and I want a way to feel better”.
 At this stage of the funnel, your practice’s marketing should be able to speak to both the need and the want.
 You also can’t assume they know about PT yet – they likely need to discover it as a potential problem solver in addition to discovering you.

 This is the researching phase of the funnel.
 The prospect will probably conduct auxiliary research.
 They have to think about whether PT and your clinic are the right choice over medicine, physicians, tests, or surgeries.
 Once the prospect has decided that PT is the right treatment for them.
 Then, they will most likely check out a number of local clinics—both yours and your competitors.

 This strategy works!
 Those with a need can verify that PT is the right step for them, and those with a want can learn how PT can help them achieve their goal.
 Additionally, your brand has to speak to them and their emotions, getting them to decide that you and your clinic are the right choice.
 Patient testimonials, social media marketing, and online reviews can be very persuasive in this softer, more emotional research.
 Being able to relate to other patients, who have succeeded in their PT, helps drive the prospect into making a decision.

-A “Make Appointment” form is critical to executing that decision—you need convert the prospect into a patient at the exact time that they make their own decision to come to your clinic.
+A “Make Appointment” form is critical to executing that decision—you need to convert the prospect into a patient at the exact time that they make their own decision to come to your clinic.
 Converted prospects also want to be able to verify that their insurance is accepted and many prefer to complete referral and new patient forms in advance to save time at the clinic.